srg-ics-uplb/blog/content/articles/jach/jach_010.rst

 **Example Methods**:

-*To address the identified gap, the research will proceed as follows:*
+*To address the identified gap, the research will proceed as follows (note that this example needs to be expanded further in an actual proposal):*

 #. *Algorithm Design: Develop a scheduling algorithm that incorporates hardware-specific metrics (e.g., GPU memory bandwidth, TPU compute capacity) and ML workload requirements (e.g., data parallelism, model size).
 The algorithm will use a weighted scoring model to prioritize pod placement based on resource compatibility and workload demands.*